 If we are comparing typically developing children to children with learning differences, there is already an inequality and essentially, an unfairness.
 The accommodations and modifications exist to level the playing field, not to favor a child.
 Equity is not about all conditions being the same; it is about providing supports that allow equal access to learning.

 For example, studies have shown that when given extended time on tests, the grades of students without learning differences are not improved beyond what they achieve with normal time.
 However, an extended time significantly enhanced the grades of students with learning differences necessitating this accommodation.

 Whether in a public school setting or homeschooling, the goal is to break down disadvantages and create learning environments that allow students to maximize their educational potential.

-I often think back to what the doctor said last year.
+I often think back to what the doctor said.

 “My concern is that he clearly has ADHD, but the educational portion of the testing will not reflect it.”